Cobatsu/Gatsby-TestOut/README.md

 - I built this project for a company which sells and promotes Online Education.
-This is basically a static web page built with Gatsby JS and React JS.
+This is basically a static web page built with Gatsby JS and React JS, and deployed to Netlify.
 - I used Markup files to generate static HTML pages based on a template.
 - I used Figma software to design.